disintegrate-es/disintegrate/docs/docs/decision.md

 ## Developing a new Decision

 Before implementing a Decision, it's advisable to start by writing tests.
-Disintegrate offers the TestHarness, a utility for writing tests in a given-when-then style.
+Disintegrate offers the `TestHarness`, a utility for writing tests in a given-when-then style.
 This tool assists you in defining the business logic of your application following a Test-Driven Development (TDD) approach:

 ```rust
 #[test]